Florence Kelley: Education

-In her early years, she was severely sick and highly susceptible to infections and so was unable to go to school for a period of time.
+In her early years, Kelley was severely sick and highly susceptible to infections and so was unable to go to school for a period of time.
 On days that she would miss school she would be in her father's library and read many books.

 In 1882, Kelley attended Cornell University at age 16.
 At Cornell, she was a Phi Beta Kappa member.
-There, she wrote her thesis about disadvantaged children.
+She wrote her thesis about disadvantaged children.
 The topic of her thesis was influenced by her father's teaching about underprivileged children.
+She was one of the first women to graduate from Cornell.

 Although Kelley desired to study law at the University of Pennsylvania, she was refused admission because of her gender.
 In the meantime, she pursued her passion for working women by founding and attending evening classes at the New Century Guild for Working Women.
 Later, she attended the University of Zurich, the first European university to grant degrees to women, and she joined a group of students advocating socialism.

 Kelley also earned a law degree at Northwestern University School of Law in 1894.
 She was then able to start a school for working girls in Pennsylvania.